maltewirz/code-challenges/README.md

 ## Purpose

 This repository is a collection of completed code challenges from Codewars. <img src="https://www.codewars.com/users/maltewirz/badges/micro" alt="Codewars profile tag" />
+The repo also includes popular solving technique like Divide and Conquer, Multiple Pointers and others.

 ## Built With